This article includes suggestions to help you set up your Ring device with the best possible connectivity and speed.

 How do I know if my internet speed is good enough?

-Firstly, let's check your internet connection.
+First, check your internet connection.

 - To test your internet connection speed, use the Ring app on your phone or tablet.

-- Make a note of these results.
+- Make a note of your results.

 I have less than 2Mbps connectivity